Townsville Golf Club

 That’s right, Townsville Golf Club is the oldest golf club in beautiful Queensland.
 In fact, it is the fourth oldest golf club in all of Australia!
 The Club’s long history began all the way back in 1893.
 Through those years, many changes have taken place.
 Currently, the Club is in its third location in Townsville, where it has resided since 1924.
 But the changes aren’t limited only to location, because the Club is going through another change now.
 The course is currently going through a complete redesign by famed Aussie golf architect Bob Harrison, with consultation from former world number one player Kerrie Webb, who grew up in Ayr, just down the coast.

 We were warmly greeted into the Club by Mr. Ian Millican, the Golf Shop Manager.
 He told us that the course was scheduled to have finished construction back in early 2019, but the Townsville area experienced a massive flood in February of 2019.
-Showing us the meter-high flood mark in the Club’s cart barn, he said that the flood caused an 18-month delay to construction.
+Showing us the meter-high flood mark in the Club’s cart barn, he said that the flood caused an 18-month delay in construction.
 With routing complete, holes one through twelve and the eighteenth are finished, with thirteen through seventeen still to be completed.
 The Club opened for play on the 14th of March of 2020, just in time for, well, you know what.

 Townsville plays 6729-yards, par 71 from the back Blue tees, and 5444 from the forward Red tees.
 Ian said that the large undulating greens can cause some difficulty for first-time players.
 Aim high, he advised of the greens.
 When asked about our handicaps, I told him and added the caveat that due to the COVID-19 lockdown, we hadn’t played much golf recently.
 Unimpressed with my readily premade excuse, he recommended that I challenge myself with the back tees.

 I pushed my opening tee shot way right but dry over the lake, deep down the ninth fairway.
-With the first green hidden by trees short, I stuffed a highflying 9 iron to within 10-feet of the pin.
+With the first green hidden by trees short, I stuffed a high-flying 9 iron to within 10 feet of the pin.
 Unfortunately, I under-read the putt, but couldn’t help but think to myself, challenge accepted Mr. Millican, challenge accepted!

 The 397-yard slight dogleg left par 4 second hole has a pair of bunkers that guard the right side of the fairway, which means that a straight ball off the tee brings the beach into play.
-Menekse drove her tee shot perfectly straight, towards the 2 bunkers.
+Menekse drove her tee shot perfectly straight, toward the 2 bunkers.
 We watched it land but were not sure if her ball stopped short or rolled into the second bunker.

 As we arrived, however, there was no ball to be found anywhere.
 Not short of the bunkers, nor in either of the bunkers.
 Looking everywhere, we waved the twosome behind us through.
 Having no idea where her ball was, we jokingly asked the gentlemen if there are some cheeky birds around.
 Smilingly, they asked what color ball we were searching for.
 It was Menekse’s lucky orange Srixon.
 Laughing out loud, they said that there is a local crow that has a penchant for colorful golf balls!
 They added that he had stolen 2 pink balls yesterday.